swerickim/Intro/README.md

 **`Data Enthusiast (Data Analytics&Science/Business Analytics)`**

 :wave: Hi!
-My name is Sangwon Kim and I go by Sam.
+My name is Sangwon Kim and I go by Eric.
 I'm an undergraduate student majoring in Statistics with an emphasis on computational statistics and Data Science at the University of Illinois Urbana-Champaign.
 This GitHub contains several different data projects that I have done.
 I'm still working on other data projects and trying to upload them on a regular basis.
 Hope you enjoy my work!
 (Scroll down to check my pinned repos.)

 ## Contact Info